mcauduro/retail/retail_analytics_labs.md

 7. Leave the 'Platform' option (chosen by default) at 'Amazon Linux'

-8. For 'Cost-saving setting', choose 'AFter four hours'
+8. For 'Cost-saving setting', choose 'After four hours'

 9. Click 'Next Step'